-Whataburger confirms first Tennessee location in Cordova
+Whataburger confirms Tennessee location in Cordova

-CORDOVA, Tenn. — The popular fast-food chain Whataburger will opening its first location in Tennessee in the Mid-South.
+CORDOVA, Tenn. — The popular fast-food chain Whataburger will be opening a location in Tennessee in the Mid-South.

 The company confirmed the news in a statement to WREG Tuesday, writing: